About this blog

 About the Faculty of Arts, Humanities and Social Sciences

 The Faculty of Arts, Humanities and Social Sciences is based in the University of Limerick, Ireland.
 We offer a wide range of undergraduate, taught postgraduate and research based programmes for postgraduates.
 The Faculty is comprised of six academic departments/schools, and a wide variety of research centres, groups and clusters.
-The Faculty has close links with the Irish World Academy of Music & Dance and the University of Limerick Language Centre.
+The Faculty has close links with the University of Limerick Language Centre.

 We teach undergraduate degree programmes in English; European Studies; French; Gaeilge; German; History; International Relations; Japanese; Journalism; Law; New Media; Politics; Public Administration; Sociology; Spanish; Teaching English to speakers of other languages (TESOL) and Technical Writing.